-Robert and Catina Jones spoke with NBC12 nearly a week after their wedding, furious they were out a thousand bucks.
-A few weeks later, newlyweds David and Xenlee Zink of Newport News say they lost even more.
+Robert and Catina Jones are speaking out nearly a week after their wedding, furious they're out a thousand bucks

 "It was a dream come true.
 It really was.
 The man of my dreams," Catina Wright-Jones said.